Snowflake-Labs/Excelerator/README.md

 There are 3 basic ways to upload data into a table:
 * Update existing rows & Append new rows
 * Append data - This will insert all the data into the table.
-* Replace all data in the table with the data from the spreadhseet - All the data will be deleted from the table and then the new data will be inserted.
+* Replace all data in the table with the data from the spreadsheet - All the data will be deleted from the table and then the new data will be inserted.

 When selecting the first option, you will have to define the columns that represent the table key.
 The key defines how each row is unique, and is used to update existing rows.
 This can be done by entering the column position, for example: A,B,C.  In this case the first 3 columns in the excel sheet and target table will be the key.

-With any of the above options, if a column exists in the spreadsheet, but does not exist in the table, it will be added automotically to the Snowflake table.
+With any of the above options, if a column exists in the spreadsheet, but does not exist in the table, it will be added automatically to the Snowflake table.
 The data type can be specified by clicking the "Define Data Types" button in the ribbon.
 If you prefer to have Snowflake determine the data types, select the "Auto-generate data types" in the "Advance Options" section below.

 #### "Advanced Options" section
 This section allows more options: